MaahiJoshi14/bezier-curve-physics/README.md

-# bezier-curve-physics
-##Bézier Curve with Physics & Sensor Control
+#Bézier Curve with Physics & Sensor Control

 ##Project Overview

 In this project, I created an interactive cubic Bézier curve that behaves like a flexible, springy rope.
 The curve reacts smoothly to real-time user input (mouse movement on the web), and I also visualize tangent vectors along the curve to better understand its direction and behavior at different points.